Informer (song): Awards and recognition

 "Informer" won a Juno Award for Best Reggae Recording in 1994.
 In 2007, the song was ranked number 84 on VH1's "100 Greatest Songs of the 90s".
 In 2020, Cleveland.com ranked it at number 127 on their list of the best Billboard Hot 100 No. 1 song of the 1990s.

 Legacy

 Many reggae purists viewed the song, along with the works of Ini Kamoze, Diana King, Shaggy and Shabba Ranks, as another example of "watered down" commercial reggae that rose to international popularity in the 1990s.
 The song was parodied on an episode of In Living Color where fellow Toronto native Jim Carrey portrays Snow and satirizes a white man singing reggae as well as radio stations playing a song targeted towards police officers.
-This song was later re-imagined into Daddy Yankee's hit single "Con Calma" released in 2019.
+The song was later re-imagined into Daddy Yankee's hit single "Con Calma", which was released in 2019.